Ahmed3bdelnour/Trufla-front-end-task-drag-and-drop-form-builder-in-angular-/README.md

 # user can select required fields and buttons from available fields and available actions

-# user can edit default values for fields, actions and validations
+# user can edit default values for selected fields, actions and validations

 # user should give a unique name for each control